The Importance of Key Performance Indicators (KPIs) in Your Business

 Types of Key Performance Indicators

-KPIs come in many variations.
-They can measure progress monthly or focus on the long term.
-All KPIs are linked to strategic goals.
+KPIs come in many variations but all of them are linked to strategic goals.
 Here are some of the most common KPI types.

 Strategic